auth0/docs/articles/architecture-scenarios/web-app-sso/part-3.md

 When developing a web application, you will therefore need to keep track of the fact that the user has logged in to your Web application.
 You can do this by making use of a cookie-based session to keep track of the fact that the user has signed in, and also store any of the user related information or tokens.

 ::: panel How do I control the duration of the user's local application session?
 Can I drive that from Auth0?
 The web app has full control over the user's local application session.
 How this is done usually depends on the web stack being used (for example, ASP.NET).
 Regardless, all approaches ultimately use one or more cookies to control the session.
-The developer can choose to use the expiration of the JWT `id_token` returned by Auth0 to control their session duration or ignore it completely.
-Some developers store the `id_token` itself in session state and end the user's session when it has expired.
+The developer can choose to use the expiration of the JWT ID Token returned by Auth0 to control their session duration or ignore it completely.
+Some developers store the ID Token itself in session state and end the user's session when it has expired.

 The reason why you would use the expiration of the token to determine the expiration of the local session is because it gives you centralized control of the duration of a user session from the Auth0 Dashboard.
 :::